Wednesday, 10 February 2016

 − "Holy heaven, Nike, looking for food in the garbage.
 How would you like me to understand that?
 You have so much."

-Five minutes employed in walking up to the room where the governing body had always met and already I could see all their faces and they saw me slow in walking, dirty, almost a stranger that morning, a beggar who had entered without insolence in their company.
-I could see the faces of all of them.
+Five minutes used in walking up to the room where the governing body had always met and finally I could see all their faces and they saw me slow in walking, dirty, almost a stranger that morning, a beggar who had entered their company without insolence.
+I could see all their faces.
 Walter Hope was already talking.
-Many explanations would not be necessary to the sharks.
+Many explanations would not be necessary to the raiders.

 No comments: